ezpaarse-project/analogist/README.md

 AnalogIST is the platform that gathers all analyses made for ezPAARSE.

 ## Install
+We assume that a mongo database is up and running.
 ```
   git clone https://github.com/ezpaarse-project/analogist.git analogist
   cd analogist